BigMurph619/Monomon/README.md

 [Setup Guide Found Here](https://github.com/TakeJoshyy/TheMurphVerse/blob/main/setup.md)

 ALL versions of Monomon use their own patch, RNQS file, and specific randomizer versions.
-Refer to the link above for setup of Murphmon.
+Refer to the link above for setup of Monomon.

 The Monomon patch includes Quality of life enhancements developed by DrMaple and encounter rate/Safari Fishing changes developed by BigMurph619.